DEFRA/ffc-development-guide/standards/documentation.md

 Well named and considered unit tests can also act as effective documentation.

-## User Stories
+## Issues
-User stories should be captured and tracked in an appropriate tool such as Jira or Azure DevOps.

-User stories should have testable acceptance criteria and be supported by evidenced user needs.
+Work items are captured in the form Jira issues.

-There is no need to duplicate user stories in additional documentation.
+There is no need to duplicate issues in additional documentation.

-User stories should be referenced in associated Pull Requests.
+Issues should be referenced in associated Pull Requests.

 ## Sensitive Documentation
-Sensitive documentation should be stored within a private repository within Azure DevOps.
+Sensitive documentation should be stored within a private repository within Azure DevOps or Confluence depending on the audience.

-## Developer Guide
-The aim of the Developer Guide is to allow a new developer to FFC to understand the software landscape of FFC and how they can work within it.
-It should include the following:

-- Technologies and languages used
-- Setting up a development laptop
-- Digital standards
-- Delivery standards
-- Backlog location
-- Estimation Strategy
-- Docker standards
-- Developing locally with Docker and Kubernetes
-- Kubernetes cluster management
-- Pull Request workflow
-- High level architecture
-- Source code catalogue, location and naming convention
-- Pipeline location, requirements and naming convention
-- Cloud environment overview and access procedure
-- Slack and other channels
-- Organisation Chart
-- Developer and Test Community of Practice details
-- Complexity worth documenting
-- Developer checklist for common changes
-- Documentation standards

-Several of these items may include links to other documentation so there is a single source of the truth.